JimSeker/AudioVideo/README.md

 <b>VideoCapture1</b> Uses an intent to record a video via the native recorder and then plays it in the app.

+<b>VideoCapture2_1</b> Uses the camera2 to record videos and storages in public movie directory on the sdcard.
+It has bottomNavView so you can switch to a player and see the videos you have recorded this session.

 <b>VideoCapture3</b> shows how to record video with either Camera or Camera2 (API21+).
 Note that using Camera in 21+ causes odd results like the video maybe upside down.

 <b>VideoPlayA</b> shows and to play a video with a video view.